-Moderna coming to Québec: A turning point for the life sciences sector
+Moderna coming to Laval: A turning point for the life sciences sector

-Moderna, one of the world’s leading biotech companies, announced that Québec would be home to its first mRNA vaccine manufacturing facility outside of the U.S. The announcement is the latest in a series of recent investment projects in the life sciences and health technology (LSHT) sector, suggesting strong growth for the industry.
+Moderna, one of the world’s leading biotech companies, announced that Québec would be home to its first mRNA vaccine manufacturing facility outside of the U.S. Its new site will be located in Laval, at the Institut national de la recherche scientifique (INRS) in the Biotech City.
+The announcement is the latest in a series of recent investment projects in the life sciences and health technology (LSHT) sector, suggesting strong growth for the industry.

 That surge in interest is something Montréal International has experienced first-hand, having facilitated 12 projects worth $281M in the sector in 2021, which is more than double compared to 2020.
 The same holds for commercial real estate services and investment firm CBRE.
 In February, the company pointed out that its teams had recently “closed deals involving hundreds of thousands of square feet of space for life sciences companies.”

 According to Stéphanie Doyle, Director – Life Sciences at Montréal International, the timing of Moderna’s decision to join the local ecosystem couldn’t be better.

 “Moderna’s arrival reinforces the strength of our life sciences and health technology ecosystem.
 This is a turning point because the new facility has the potential to accelerate growth in the sector by developing projects that meet critical needs,” said Ms. Doyle.
 “By choosing Québec, Moderna will be able to tap into a pool of highly skilled talent to move its ambitious projects forward.”

 Skilled talent to address pressing needs